Post-Completion Optional Practical Training (OPT)

 • Receive receipt for replacement card filing.
 Verify with your employer/I-9 office: You may work up to 90 days with the I-797 receipt while awaiting your replacement card.
 (See USCIS Handbook for Employers M-274, Section 4.0 Completing Section 2 of Form I-9 and .)

 It is very important that you get your EAD corrected, even if the error was made by USCIS.
 Please upload your EAD to the MyISSS Portal under Training/Employment Related Forms > EAD Card Submission.
 Alert ISSS to the error and wait for further instructions.
-You should also review this handout.
+You should also review this handout on dealing with EAD errors.

 Post-Completion OPT Reporting Requirements